Parents, grandparents to blame for half of child poisonings, study says - KTVZ

 Parents, grandparents to blame for half of child poisonings, study says

 Parents and grandparents, listen up — this is serious.
-More than half of children under age five poisoned by prescription pills ate them after an adult removed the childproof safety packaging.
+More than half of children under age five poisoned by prescription pills ate them after an adult removed the child-resistant safety packaging.

 These medications include those to treat diabetes or cardiac conditions, which are hazardous to children even in small doses.